 Track vs Wheeled

 Both companies have track drive as well as wheeled models leaving you with lots of options at disposal.
 Tracked models helps you maneuver with ease on steep slopes where wheeled models would find difficult.
-Best example is Ariens 90021 Compact by Ariens.
+Below are best tracked model by Ariens and Husqvarna:

 We also have three-stage models which are almost the same as stage-two snow blowers.
 Only difference is that they’re a bit powerful.